srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     You can choose from several tier options depending on how many features you want and how many messages you send through your solution per day.
 The _S1_ tier that we are using in this course allows a total of 400,000 messages per unit per day and provides the all of the services that are required in this training.
 We won't actually need 400,000 messages per unit per day, but we will be using features provided at this tier level, such as _Cloud-to-device commands_, _Device management_, and _IoT Edge_.
 IoT Hub also offers a free tier that is meant for testing and evaluation.
 It has all the capabilities of the standard tier, but limited messaging allowances.
 However, you cannot upgrade from the free tier to either basic or standard.
 The free tier is intended for testing and evaluation.
 It allows 500 devices to be connected to the IoT hub and up to 8,000 messages per day.
 Each Azure subscription can create one IoT Hub in the free tier.

-    > [!NOTE] The _S1 - Standard_ tier has a cost of $25.00 USD per month per unit.
+    > **Note**:  The _S1 - Standard_ tier has a cost of $25.00 USD per month per unit.
 We will be specifying 1 unit.
 For details about the other tier options, see [Choosing the right IoT Hub tier for your solution](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling).

 1. To the right of **Number of S1 IoT Hub units**, ensure that **1** is selected.